 5.4.1.
 After conclusion of the soak period the vehicle is driven through a complete Type I Test drive as described in Annex 4a (cold start urban and extra urban test).
 Then the engine is shut off.
 Exhaust emissions may be sampled during this operation but the results shall not be used for the purpose of exhaust emission type approval.

 5.4.2.
-Within two minutes of completing the Type I Test drive specified in paragraph 5.4.1. above the vehicle is driven a further conditioning drive consisting of one urban test cycle (hot start) of a Type I Test.
+Within two minutes of completing the Type I Test drive specified in paragraph 5.4.1. the vehicle is driven a further conditioning drive consisting of one urban test cycle (hot start) of a Type I Test.
 Then the engine is shut off again.
 Exhaust emissions need not be sampled during this operation.

 5.5.
 Hot soak evaporative emissions test